sqwinixxx/ddnet-custom-communities/README.md

 ## How to add your own community

 1. Meet requirements
-2. Create a PR with your icon and servers added to the JSON
+2. Create a PR with your icon and servers added to the end of the JSON
 3. Win